-A major benefit when it comes to vaginal birth is that the child is exposed to what is known as “beneficial bacteria” in their mother’s birth canal.
+As per the painless normal delivery specialist in Newtown Kolkata a major benefit when it comes to vaginal birth is that the child is exposed to what is known as “beneficial bacteria” in their mother’s birth canal.
 As the baby moves through the birth canal, fluid passes through the baby’s nose and mouth, making its way into the digestive system.

 In a first pregnancy, labor usually lasts 12 to 18 hours on average; subsequent labors are often shorter, averaging 6 to 8 hours.

 • Vaginal Delivery.
 When a baby is delivered via the birth canal of the womb, the delivery is termed as vaginal delivery or natural birth

 • Assisted Vaginal Delivery.

 Ultimately, a natural birth may be more painful than a cesarean section.
 However, the pain after your cesarean section combined with the heightened risks to you and your baby may outweigh the initial pain of childbirth.
 Make sure you consult with your doctors to get the best possible advice for you.

 Pregnancy is counted from the first day of your last menstrual period.
 This means an extra 2 weeks are counted at the beginning of your pregnancy when you aren’t actually pregnant.
 So pregnancy lasts 10 months (40 weeks)—not 9 months—because of these extra weeks.

 If there are problems with your pregnancy or your baby’s health, you may need to have your baby early.
 But if you have a choice and you’re planning to schedule your baby’s birth, wait until at least 39 weeks.